-The Dutch baritone Vincent Kusters is a much sought-after concert and lieder singer who feels at home in both oratorio and opera and has a great affinity with classical song.
+The Dutch baritone Vincent Kusters is a sought-after concert and lieder singer who feels at home in both oratorio and opera and has a great affinity with classical song.

 Vincent has won many prizes for his song interpretation, including the Vocallis Liedprijs (Vaals NL, 2017 and 2018) and is the winner of the Schumann Wettbewerb (Zwickau DE, 2020/2021).
 Together with his duo partner pianist Charlie Bo Meijering, he won the “Friends of the IVC” prize ('s-Hertogenbosch NL, 2019), and twice the first prize in “Liedkunst im Schloss vor Husum” (DE, 2021 and 2023), the “ Young Artist Platform” of the International Song Festival Zeist (NL, 2021) and the prize for “Best Interpretation eines Schubert-Liedes” during the Internationalen Lied-Wettbewerbes Bolko von Hochberg (Görlitz DE, 2022).
 He also won first prize together with organist Nick Goudkuil during Internationaler Wettbewerb für Orgel und Gesang (Neuss DE, 2020).